What is Google Fit?

 Google Cloud can transform information from other formats into and out of FHIR resources to simplify data ingestion, making the data available for use with analytics and machine learning tools.
 The FHIR API provides full support for STU3 resources.

-The HL7v2 API has been integrated with an open source adapter to send and receive messages over Minimal Lower Layer Protocol (MLLP) as well as several common HL7v2 interface engines.
+The HL7v2 API has been integrated with an open-source adapter to send and receive messages over Minimal Lower Layer Protocol (MLLP) as well as several common HL7v2 interface engines.
 The adapter runs within Google Kubernetes Engine to provide rapid provisioning, communicates over Cloud Pub/Sub to deliver horizontal scalability, and connects with Cloud VPN to enable transport security.

 DICOM is the established standard for storing and exchanging medical images and their metadata across a wide range of modalities, including radiology, cardiology, ophthalmology, and dermatology.
 DICOM web is a REST API used for storing, querying, and retrieving these images.

 The DICOM web support in Cloud Healthcare API allows existing imaging devices, PACS solutions, and viewers to interact with the Cloud Healthcare API.
 This can be done either directly or via open source adapters designed to support existing DICOM DIMSE protocols.
-This allows customers to scalable store their medical imaging data and connect their data to powerful tools for analytics and machine learning.
+This allows customers to scalable store their medical imaging data more and connects their data to powerful tools for analytics and machine learning.

 Cloud Healthcare API provides capabilities to de-identify several types of data stored in the service, facilitating these use cases and several others.
 This includes de-identifying structured medical records in FHIR format, as well as medical images in DICOM format (both metadata and pixel data).